Academic Regulations: College of Pharmacy and Health Sciences

 Admission to Pre-professional Programs

-Pre-professional programs in clinical laboratory science, mortuary science, occupational therapy, pharmacy, physical therapy, radiation therapy technology and radiologic technology are taken in the College of Liberal Arts and Sciences and students apply for admission to that College, and fulfill requirements for general undergraduate admission to the University.
-The Office of Admissions is located in the University Welcome Center, Wayne State University, Detroit, Michigan 48202; telephone: 313-577-3577.
-Admissions counselors are available for personal conferences to aid the prospective student.
+Students preparing to apply to a professional program in the College may apply to the Bachelor of Science with a major in Applied Health Sciences or pursue a pre-professional track in the College of Liberal Arts and Sciences (options are medical laboratory science, mortuary science, occupational therapy, pharmacy, physical therapy, radiation therapy technology and radiologic technology).
+Applicants must fulfill requirements for general undergraduate admission to the University.
+The Office of Admissions is located in the University Welcome Center, Wayne State University, Detroit, Michigan 48202; telephone: 313-5773577.
+Admissions counselors are available for personal conferences to aid prospective students.

 Admission to Professional Programs